Financial Economics (AS)

 Check the course schedule and work with your advisor to find courses that fulfill your general education and/or ethnic diversity requirements.

-SPCH 105 Public Speaking Public Speaking is highly recommended.
+COMM 105 Public Speaking for the 21st Century is highly recommended.

 Required course CSCI 105 Introduction to Computers fulfills part of this requirement.